Melih199/VR_4_Robotics/README.md

 - Alse settings.json file has necessary sensors for drone, we will use them to create navigation algorithms.

 ### ROS, D-Flight and Colesseum
+- To mimic the D-Flight app we created the simple Ros node [d-flight.py](./d-flight.py)